xtellurian/DappCheatSheet/README.md

 ### Relevant resources

 * [Ethereum ARM template](https://github.com/EthereumEx/ethereum-arm-templates/tree/master/ethereum-consortium) to make it easy to spin up a Blockchain network will work on it's own or that could easily be connected to an existing network.
+* A how-to guide on setting your [Windows 10 PC up for Ethereum development](https://davidburela.wordpress.com/2017/05/12/how-to-install-truffle-testrpc-on-ubuntu-or-windows-10-with-windows-subsystem-for-linux/)